 Inside City of Hamilton: Service Line Coverage

 The City highly recommends this service to other municipalities because it offers residents a low cost solution to the problem of dealing with broken, leaking, clogged or even frozen water and sewer lines.
 We have received many compliments from residents for having made this service available to them.
-Even those who choose not to enroll in this optional program are better educated about their service line responsibilities which is very important to the City.
+Even those who choose not to enrol in this optional program are better educated about their service line responsibilities which is very important to the City.

 Approximately 3 years ago, the Region of Peel made the decision to partner with Service Line Warranties of Canada to offer important protection to our residents.
 We selected the program after a comprehensive vetting process.
 After 3 years since the launch, we’ve had over 9,600 residents purchase more than 15,000 service plans.
 These plans have saved our resident homeowners over $340,00 in repair expenses during this time, and they have been very satisfied with the level of service delivered by the program.
 This program has been positive for Region of Peel homeowners and I would recommended it to other Canadian municipalities.